Bradley-Hower/drf-api/README.md

 ## Overview

 In this session, using Django REST Framework, deploying an API which uses Docker as containers.
+Added, PostgreSQL database now used.
+Permission restrictions added, user only can post and edit, others are read only.

 ## Getting Started